Branding & Strategy

 How to Build Audience Personas That Actually Work

 An audience persona is a detailed profile of your ideal customer.
-To build one effectively, you need three types of data.
+To build one that actually works, you need three types of data.

-First, analyse your existing customers.
-Look for patterns in who buys most often and spends the most.
-Second, conduct five to ten short customer interviews.
-Ask them why they chose you and what they value most.
-Third, review the feedback and complaints your competitors receive online.
+First, analyse your existing customers and look for patterns in who buys most often and spends the most.
+Second, run five to ten short customer interviews — ask them why they chose you and what they value most.
+Third, read the feedback and complaints your competitors receive online.
 This reveals exactly what your shared audience wants but is not getting.

 Build two or three personas.
 Give each one a name, a role, and a clear set of goals and frustrations.
-These personas will guide every brand strategy decision you make going forward.
+These personas will guide every brand strategy decision you make from here on.

 Step 3 — Conduct a Competitive Brand Audit

 Before you define your positioning, you need to understand the competitive landscape.
 A competitor audit reveals where the gaps are in your market.
-Furthermore, it shows you which positioning territory is already crowded — and which space your brand can own.
+It also shows you which positioning territory is already crowded — and which space your brand can own.

 Six Things to Examine in Your Competitor Audit

-Fourth, read their customer reviews carefully.
-What do buyers love, and what do they repeatedly complain about?
-Fifth, evaluate their pricing and positioning tier — premium, mid-market, or budget.
-Sixth, identify their weaknesses.
-Those weaknesses are your strategic opportunities.
+Fourth, read their customer reviews carefully — what do buyers love, and what do they repeatedly complain about?
+Fifth, evaluate their pricing and positioning tier: premium, mid-market, or budget.
+Sixth, identify their weaknesses, because those weaknesses are your strategic opportunities.

 The goal is not to copy competitors.
 Instead, use this research to find the unique position they have not yet occupied.
 That space is where your brand strategy should plant its flag.